 6 Chetola's Festival of Lights

-This free Blowing Rock holiday tradition features more than 50,000 lights and attracts thousands of visitors each year.
+This free Blowing Rock holiday tradition features nearly 30,000 lights and attracts thousands of visitors each year.
 Drive around Chetola Lake to view glittering ice skaters, a nativity scene, Rudolph catching a big fish and more.

 Signature Holiday Events

 7 The Polar Express

 7 The Polar ExpressNov.
 12, 2021 – Jan.
 1, 2022, Bryson CitySee on map